 Pressing the off button means it's not using electricity

-Many devices such as TVs, laptops and games consoles use electricity when they are plugged in and not being used.
+Many devices such as TVs, laptops and game consoles use electricity when they are plugged in and not being used.
 If something is plugged in, it's still using electricity and still costing you money.

-The Energy Saving Trust estimates that Brits could save £1.7 billion year by switching their devices off.(1) So switch up your standby habit and turn it off at the wall, or unplug your devices completely for energy bill savings.
+The Energy Saving Trust estimates that Brits could save £1.7 billion a year by switching their devices off.(1) So switch up your standby habit and turn it off at the wall, or unplug your devices completely for energy bill savings.

 You should turn your heating off when you go away